Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proof of Theorem

 We get that $\sigma_1(AQ_m)>0$, hence the compression $AQ_m:\mathrm{Ran}(Q_m) \to \mathrm{Ran}(AQ_m)$ is invertible and the compression $B_1|_{\mathrm{Ran}(AQ_m)}:\mathrm{Ran}(AQ_m) \to \mathrm{Ran}(Q_m)$ is its (unique) inverse.
 Thus, we have $\|B_1\|\geq\|B_1|_{\mathrm{Ran}(AQ_m)}\|=\sigma_1(AQ_m)^{-1}$ and further $\|B\|\geq \|Q_mB\|\geq \|B_1\|-\|Q_mB-B_1\|\geq \sigma_1(AQ_m)^{-1}-\epsilon.$ We conclude for sufficiently large $m$ that $\sigma_1(AQ_m)^{-1}\leq \|B\|+\epsilon\leq \|(A+\Kc(\mathcal{H}))^{-1}\|+2\epsilon.$ Since $\epsilon>0$ is arbitrary we arrive at $ \lim_{m\to\infty}\sigma_1(AQ_m)\geq\|(A+\Kc(\mathcal{H}))^{-1}\|^{-1}. $ Applying this observation to $A^*$ we also find

 which finishes the proof of \eqref{EPLowNorm}.
-In particular we now can apply that all of the above functions $\mu_{m,n,k}$, $\mu_{m,n}$, $\mu_{m}$, $\mu$ are continuous w.r.t. $\lambda$, and together with the already discussed pointwise monotone convergence results, Dinis Theorem gives that the convergences are even locally uniform.
+In particular we now can apply that all of the above functions $\mu_{m,n,k}$, $\mu_{m,n}$, $\mu_{m}$, $\mu$ are continuous with respect to $z$, and together with the already discussed pointwise monotone convergence results, Dini's Theorem gives that the convergences are even locally uniform.